tmwagency/labs-blog/_posts/2014-01-09-SwiftClick.md

 ###Usage

-Including SwiftClick in your application is very easy, and mirrors the process used by FastClick in that it must be attached to a context element.
-Click events from all elements within the context element are automatically captured and converted to touch events when necessary.

-If support is required for IE8 and below then a shim must be added for 'addEventListener'.
+Firstly, grab either the [minified](https://raw2.github.com/tmwagency/swiftclick/master/js/dist/swiftclick.min.js), or [non-minified](https://raw2.github.com/tmwagency/swiftclick/master/js/libs/swiftclick.js) source from Github, or install via Bower using the following command in your command prompt:

+	bower install swiftclick

 ####Include SwiftClick in your application
 	<script type="application/javascript" src="path/to/swiftclick.min.js"></script>

-####Approach 1
-Attach SwiftClick to any element you want to use as a context for tracking click events. document.body is easiest if you only need a single instance of SwiftClick:

-	SwiftClick.attach (document.body);

-####Approach 2
+####Setup SwiftClick

+Setting up SwiftClick is a very easy process, which mirrors that of FastClick in that instances must be attached to a context element.
+Click events from all elements within the context element are automatically captured and converted to touch events when necessary.

-Create a reference to a new instance of SwiftClick using the 'attach' helper method and attach it to a context element.
+Start by creating a reference to a new instance of SwiftClick using the 'attach' helper method and attach it to a context element.
+Attaching to document.body is easiest if you only need a single instance of SwiftClick:
-This approach allows you to create multiple instances of SwiftClick on, for example, specific container elements such as navigation, and also exposes the public API:

-	var swiftclick = SwiftClick.attach (someElement);
+	var swiftclick = SwiftClick.attach (document.body);

-####Approach 3

-This approach is the same as approach 2, but just uses the 'new' keyword instead of SwiftClick's 'attach' method.
+If necessary, multiple instances of SwiftClick can be created for specific context elements which, although not really necessary in most cases, can sometimes be useful for optimising applications with a large amount of HTML:

+	var navigationSwiftClick = SwiftClick.attach (someNavElement);
-	var swiftclick = new SwiftClick (someElement);
+    var uiSwiftClick = SwiftClick.attach (someOtherElement);

 ####Default Elements
 Once attached, by default SwiftClick will track events originating from the following element types: